wp-plugins/responsive-contact-form/readme.txt

 * Easy jQuery validations.
 * Easy to understand coding standard.
 * Easy to enable/disable alpha numeric captcha.
-* Easy to manage subject text for mail to be sent to the users.
+* Easy to add subject text for mail to be sent to the users.
-* Easy to manage message for mail to be sent to the users.
-* You can choose where to send the messages - allows on more than one email addresses.
+* You can choose where to send the messages - this can be any email address.
+* You can choose the message to be displayed after successful submission of form Ex.-Your details are submitted successfully!.
-* Easy to Display using two method
+* Easy to call using two method one is using shortcode [ai_contact_form] and other using paste this php code
-	1)- shortcode [ai_contact_form] in pages,
-	2)- paste this php code
-	<?php do_shortcode("[ai_contact_form]"); ?> OR
-	<?php echo do_shortcode("[ai_contact_form]"); ?> in templates.
+  <?php do_shortcode("[ai_contact_form]"); ?> or <?php echo do_shortcode("[ai_contact_form]"); ?>
-* New - easily manage fields to be displyed on form.
+* New easily manage fields to be displyed on form.
-* New - export list of all user who contact site.
+* New export list of all user who contact site.
-* New - Prevents from cross site script(XSS) attacks.
+* New send me a copy checkbox is added to form.

 Click here to view more about this plugin.
 [Visit blog post](http://softstribe.com/wordpress/how-to-add-responsive-contact-form-in-wordpress)
 Plugin Develop by August Infotech [Visit website](http://www.augustinfotech.com)

 == Installation ==

-1. Upload the "responsive-contact-form" folder to the "/wp-content/plugins/" directory.
+1. Upload the `responsive-contact-form` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin using the 'Plugins' menu in your WordPress admin panel.
 3. You can adjust the necessary settings using your WordPress admin panel in "Settings" > "AI Simple Ajax Contact Form Settings".
 4. Create a page or a post and insert the shortcode [ai_contact_form].